 - Is it hotter in summer or winter?
 Justify your response.

 Adding “explain why” doesn’t move us up Bloom’s Taxonomy.
-It doesn’t lead to interesting thinking.
-And it can be a bit demeaning, no?
+It doesn’t necessarily lead to interesting thinking.
+And it can be a bit demeaning, right?

 Instead, just start with a better question!
 I love Gallagher and Ascher’s framework for generating actually interesting questions.